jnwatson/py-lmdb/docs/index.rst

     :maxdepth: 2

 This is a Python wrapper for the `OpenLDAP MDB 'Lightning' Database
 <http://symas.com/mdb/>`_.
-Two versions are provided, and automatically
+Two versions are provided and automatically
 selected during installation: a `cffi
 <http://cffi.readthedocs.org/en/release-0.5/>`_ version that supports `PyPy
-<http://www.pypy.org/>`_, and a custom module for CPython.
+<http://www.pypy.org/>`_ and a custom module for CPython.
 Python 3.x is not
 supported yet.

-As no packages are available, the MDB library is bundled inline with the wrapper and built statically.
+As no packages are available the MDB library is bundled inline with the wrapper and built statically.